gopeg/issues-barriers/README.md

 # How to document solutions

 Solutions tried shall be posted as comments to the issues.
-Once the issue is successfully solved, and the solution duly described, the issue is closed
+Once the issue is successfully solved, and the solution duly described, the issue shall be closed